 Shutters of the two Finette I models and the Finetta I, respectively.
 Small differences exist between the different versions, presumably to improve the reliability of the shutters.
 Also note a change to the body with the introduction of the Finetta I: instead of a metal clamp to hold the film cassette in place, a plastic support was introduced.

 The Finetta II was also introduced in 1949 and was identical to the Finetta I apart from the lens, which had an adjustable aperture from f/5.6 to f/22.
 Like on the Finette II, the aperture setting were not indicated by numbers but by coloured dots (from smallest to largest: yellow, red, green, blue, black).
-On some examples the lens ring was marked with a star, perhaps these were coated?
-No other changes appear to have been made during production of the Finetta II.
+Not many changes appear to have been made during production of the Finetta II, although early ones did not yet have a ring around the eyepiece and had an arrow on the speed knob instead of dots.

-A Finetta IID with Achromat Finar 43mm f/5.6 lens with adjustable aperture.
-Ironically, for reasons outlined above, I suspect this was actually a Finette II but was later rebadged Finetta, as its body serial # is 08286.
-My search for a true Finetta II continues!
+A Finetta II with Achromat Finar 43mm f/5.6 lens with adjustable aperture.
+I suspect this was actually a Finette II but was later rebadged Finetta, as its body serial # is 08286 and I have a Finette with a higher serial#.

-The same Finetta IID seen from above.
+The same Finetta II seen from above.
 Note the aperture scale indicated with various coloured dots instead of numbers.

 A Finetta IID with Anastigmat Finetar 43mm f/4 lens with adjustable focus and aperture.